vrugtehagel/eleventy-site-search/README.md

 Each document is read and analyzed.
-For each document, each word is assigned a relevancy score as a percentage (0-100), which depends on how often it occurs in the document, how often it occurs in _other_ documents.
+For each document, each word is assigned a relevancy score as a percentage (0-100), which depends on how often it occurs in the document, and how often it occurs in _other_ documents.
 Words also get a heightened relevancy score if they appear in the main title, other headers, or the URL.
 The relevancy score can then be interpreted as follows; if a word has a relevancy score of X%, then when searching for said word, the document is X%